zynk13/Denoising_AutoEncoders/README.md

-# Image inpainting using Autoencoders
+# Image in-painting using Autoencoders

 De-noising - Used autoencoders to perform de-noising on corrupted images (manually added noise to images in the MNIST dataset)